tambapps/marcel/documentation/src/guides/command-line-arguments.md

 private int number
 ```

-## Define arguments
+## Options VS Arguments

+When running a script, there are options and arguments.
-The arguments of your programs are the value passed, not assigned to any options.
+The arguments of your programs are the value passed, not assigned to any name.
+Whereas the options are values assigned to specific names.

 For example, in the example below
 ```
 marcl script.mcl -d 1 -n "a value" arg1 arg2 arg3
 ```